Home Page

 1. A qualified UM faculty member or adjunct from the program or unit granting the degree who shall serve as chair;

-2. A second qualified UM faculty member or adjunct from the program or unit granting the degree, or from a cooperating program or unit in the case of interdisciplinary degree programs;
+2. A second (2nd) qualified UM faculty member or adjunct from the program or unit granting the degree, in the case of interdisciplinary degree programs the second member may be from a cooperating program or unit;

-3. A qualified UM faculty member or adjunct from a program or unit other than the one granting the degree whose primary responsibility is to ensure that the student is held to reasonable academic standards, that the student is treated fairly by all committee members, and that the student's progress is not unduly delayed by failure of committee members to act in a timely manner.
+3. A third (3rd) qualified UM faculty member or adjunct from a program or unit other than the one granting the degree, who shall serve as the Fair Practices Representative.
+The primary responsibility of the Fair Practices Representative is to ensure that the student is held to reasonable academic standards, is treated fairly by all committee members, and that the student's academic progress is not unduly delayed by a failure of committee members to act in a timely manner.

-Upon the recommendation of the unit, one additional voting member who is a faculty affiliate, a faculty member of another institution of higher learning, or a non-academic expert may be appointed by the Graduate Dean, if he or she is uniquely qualified by training, experience, and/or degrees held to guide and evaluate the thesis or professional paper.
+Upon the recommendation of the unit, one additional voting member who is a faculty affiliate, a faculty member of another institution, or a non-academic expert may be appointed by the Graduate School, if the individual is uniquely qualified by training, experience, and/or degrees held to guide and evaluate the thesis or professional paper.

-Prospective committee members shall be chosen by the student in consultation with his or her academic advisor, and the program director or department chair shall forward the nominations to the dean of the Graduate School for his or her approval.
+Prospective committee members shall be chosen by the student in consultation with the student's academic advisor, and the program director or department chair shall forward the nominations to the Graduate School for approval.
+Changes to the committee may be made at the request of the academic unit.
+However, changes should not be made solely to address short-term scheduling conflicts.

 The thesis is a monographic or creative exercise representing an original scholarly contribution to a discipline.
 While conventions vary among disciplines, the professional paper is generally associated with the application of scholarly knowledge to specific professional settings.
 Both thesis and professional papers exhibit such substance and quality as to warrant eventual publication or exhibition.

-C7.200 - The defense will normally occur well in advance of the end of the academic semester so the proper paperwork may be completed for the degree award process; the defense must be held by the end of the academic semester.
+C6.200 - The defense will normally occur well in advance of the end of the academic semester so the proper paperwork may be completed for the degree award process; the defense must be held by the last day in the academic semester.

-For guidance in preparing your thesis or professional papers, please consult the Graduate School's Completing Your Master's Degree page.
+For guidance in preparing your thesis or professional papers, please consult the Graduate School's Formatting Final Paper page.

 All master's degree students must pass a comprehensive evaluation.
 Examples of the comprehensive evaluation include but are not limited to a comprehensive oral or written exam, thesis/professional paper defense, portfolio assessment, or integrated project evaluation.